-Our MN Drug Crimes Attorneys use a comprehensive approach in all our cases, and we’ll dig into the details of the case before letting you know how we can win your case.
-You don’t deserve to get your life ruined just because of a drug charge when you work with Birrell Criminal Defense.
-We’ll put all we have into your case and work towards a favorable outcome.
+Our MN Drug Crimes Attorneys use a comprehensive approach in all our cases, and we’ll dig into the details of the case before letting you know how we can achieve a favorable outcome for you.
+There is hope.
+You don’t deserve to get your life ruined just because of a drug charge.
+When you work with Birrell Criminal Defense, we'll put all we have into your case and work towards a favorable outcome.

 Contact Our Knowledgeable and Experienced Attorneys Today!